 According to our Chief Anxiety Correspondent May Spencer, panic attacks and other anxiety at Trump rallies have been uncommon, but “they spike up when he says things like this.”

-“I usually just cover my ears when I can tell he’s gearing up to start telling me where to be looking.
-Think about it like this; If he does say where I should be looking at, I do and then I’m terrified of what I see.
+“I usually just cover my ears when I can tell he’s gearing up to start telling me where to be looking,” says Spencer, who’s been an expert in anxiety for her whole life.
+“If he does say where I should be looking, I do and then I’m terrified of what I see.
 If I don’t know where I’m supposed to be looking, I’m not doing my civic duty because I’m disobeying our leader.”

-A Trump aide told us through email that this issue is one that they’re looking into.
-“Trump just wants to make sure his supporters are on their toes and are looking out for things.
+A Trump aide told us over phone interview that this issue is one that they’re looking into: “Trump just wants to make sure his supporters are on their toes and are looking out for things.
 We have the most knowledgeable base of support and they’re aware of all of these events.”

 The speech carried on through the several panic attacks and seizures in the crowd.